Modularity-22/Modularity-22/README.md

 - 👀 My name is Mridul Gupta
 - 🌱 I’m currently learning Java,Python,C and C++
 - 🏫 I am currently pursuing B.tech(1st Year) form The NorthCap University
-- 📡 Member of IEEE (Institute of Electrical and Electronics Engineers)
 - 💞️ If you have any problem or oppurtunity, you are most welcome to send me a email on the following email id
 - 📫 gupta22mridul@outlook.com